 Alternatively, use a shampoo that contains colloidal oatmeal and aloe vera (such as this one) to wash your dog.
 Aloe contains acemannan (a glycoprotein), which can produce relief from itching and inflammation.

-(sugars), and yeast thrives on sugar!
+Note, however, that if your dog's itchy skin is caused by yeast infections, DO NOT use oat!
+Oat is a grain which is a source of carbohydrates (sugars), and yeast thrives on sugar!
 That's why it is so important to find out the ROOT CAUSE of the itch before you give treatment to your dog.

 If your dog's itchy skin is caused by yeast, try using Zymox shampoo (and there is a rinse too).
 It is mild, safe, and effective.

 Here are some other natural remedies that can be used topically to soothe itchy skin in dogs with allergies:

 This herbal spray is very effective in alleviating itchiness and redness in the skin.
 This is an all natural herbal spray that contains aloe and calendula - both herbs are highly soothing and calendula has excellent skin healing effects.